 What kind of development needs a public hearing?

-In Henrico County, three general categories of development proposals require a public hearing.
+In Henrico County, two general categories of development proposals require a public hearing.
 These are:

 - Provisional Use Permits

 Depending on the proposal, a project may have to go through several public hearings before construction can begin.
 Please note that we are only talking about private sector development proposals.
 Projects undertaken by the County, State, or Federal Government, such as roads, state office buildings, and post offices, go through a different process.
 The Board of Zoning Appeals holds public hearings on variances, use permits, and certain other requests.

 A Rezoning is necessary when a person, partnership, or private company (“the applicant”) wants to change the zoning of a particular piece of land.
 The applicant must either own the land or be specifically authorized by the owner to request the change in zoning.
 All land in Henrico County is zoned for either industrial, business, office, residential, agricultural, institutional, or conservation use.

 The Provisional Use Permit (PUP) procedure provides for certain uses which cannot be well adjusted to their environment in particular occasions with full protection offered to surrounding properties by rigid application of the distriction regulations.
 Most telecommunication towers require a PUP.
 Sec.
 24-2306 sets forth guides and standards for the approval of provisional use permits.
 Specific uses are allowed by PUP in specific districts.

 How will I know that a Rezoning or Provisional Use Permit case is coming up for public hearing?